prashantvk1803/Aps_portfolio.github.io/function.md

   - Getting Packet: `O(1)`
 - **Space Complexity:** `O(W)`, where `W` is the window size.

 Transitioning from simple queue methods to advanced strategies such as Heap Design and Sliding Window improves the performance and user experience of music streaming systems.
 These optimised methodologies provide efficient packet management, prioritised processing of vital data, and adaptive buffering solutions, which result in smoother playback, lower latency, and higher overall service quality.
-This optimisation is critical for managing the difficulties of large-scale streaming scenarios while also matching the high expectations of modern streaming users.

 <br>